 The Texas Chainsaw Massacre (1974) Judgement: 10/10

 The Toolbox Murders (2004)

-Ironically, Tobe opted to remake Dennis Donnelly’s unglamorous 1978 Exploitation flick which was I’m informed (and will explore soon) only moderately proficient in the first place.
+Ironically, Tobe opted to remake Dennis Donnelly’s unglamorous 1978 exploitation flick which was only moderately proficient in the first place.
 Certain factors work well; an early cessation for the eye-catching Sheri Moon-Zombie via nail-gun starts things off agreeably enough, and the casting of the capable Angela Bettis (May, The Woman, The Woods, Scar, TV movie Carrie and on a lesser note Wicked Lake) is never a bad thing.
 The issue here is that it’s just so astonishingly unspectacular, lackadaisical you might say.
-A cool premise never really gives way to anything more than a ‘by-the-numbers’ Slasher and, aside from a grand head dissection, there isn’t enough Grue on exhibit to paper over the cracks.
+A cool premise never really gives way to anything more than a ‘by-the-numbers’ slasher and, aside from a grand head dissection, there isn’t enough grue on exhibit to paper over the cracks.

 The Toolbox Murders (2004) Judgement: 6/10